novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 “Send your development team over.
 Then, our team will prepare jointly, aiming to launch the online shopping and music sites by fall.”

-Son Joong-ui’s face brightened up.
+Son Jung-yi’s face brightened up.

 However, there was something not to be forgotten.